Former Uber CTO Thuan Pham joins South Korean e-commerce leader Coupang – TechCrunch

 Using tech to address working conditions

-After it launched ten years ago, Coupang initially relied on third-party carriers before building a network of in-house fulfillment centers.
+After it launched 10 years ago, Coupang initially relied on third-party carriers before building a network of in-house fulfillment centers.
 This included in-house trucks and drivers referred to as “Coupang men” who also served as customer service representatives.

 As the company scaled up, however, it began relying more on third-party logistics providers again.
 Pham said Coupang currently employs tens of thousands of full-time employees for delivery, but also relies on flex workers in order to meet spikes in demand, for example during holidays.
-This one of the areas where Pham said his experience at Uber can benefit Coupang.
+This is one of the areas where Pham said his experience at Uber can benefit Coupang.

-“A bunch of the stuff I worked on and the problem I solved at the previous company is really applicable because everything there was flex,’ said Pham.
+“A bunch of the stuff I worked on and the problem I solved at the previous company is really applicable because everything there was flex,” said Pham.
 “But here you have a set of workers who are on-demand, if you will, and how do you make sure that the proper incentives are there?
 If you have huge demand and not enough capacity, then you have to pay a higher price for people to take those jobs, those routes and those time blocks.”

 But for many companies whose business models are built around on-demand services, the convenience for customers can come at a cost for workers.
 Like Uber and Amazon, Coupang’s working conditions have also come under attack, especially as the COVID-19 pandemic dramatically increased demand for deliveries.